John S. Palmore: Later life

 After his retirement, Palmore became a legal advisor to then-Lieutenant Governor Martha Layne Collins.
 When Governor John Y. Brown, Jr. fell critically ill following heart surgery in 1983, Palmore advised Collins to take the role of acting governor.
 After Collins was elected governor, her administration hired Palmore to represent the state in several legal cases.
 Under a standard practice of rejecting all personal services contracts that paid more than $75 per hour, a legislative committee initially rejected Palmore's contracts, which paid $125 per hour, but Collins representatives overruled them.

 In 1984, Palmore moved back to Henderson and re-opened his law practice.
 Later that year, he was named to the board of regents for Western Kentucky University, where he served until 1988.
 He was awarded an honorary doctor of laws degree from Eastern Kentucky University in 1984.
 In 1986, he moved back to Central Kentucky to join his son, John W. Palmore, in the Lexington law firm of Jackson, Kelly, Williams & Palmore.
 He considered running for governor in 1987, but ultimately decided to manage the campaign of former Governor Julian Carroll.

 Palmore received the Brandeis Medal from the University of Louisville School of Law in 1987 and was named an Alumni Fellow in 1993.
 Also in 1993, he was inducted into the Western Kentucky University Hall of Distinguished Alumni.
 For his defense of freedom of the press, he was given The First Prize by the Louisville chapter of the Society of Professional Journalists.

 In retirement, Palmore began writing history books.
 He also published two autobiographies, An Opinionated Career: Memoirs of a Kentucky Judge in 2003 and From the Panama Canal to Elkhorn Creek in 2006.
 In 2014, Palmore was inducted into the Kentucky Bar Foundation's "Senator Henry Clay Circle".
 His wife, Carol Pate Palmore, died December 6, 2015.
-Palmore died on July 4, 2017, one month before his 100th birthday.
+Palmore died on July 4, 2017, at age 99.